Jean-005/Cinemavericks_back-end/README.md

 Design and build an API with CRUD functionality.
 There will be a one-to-many relationship of Movies  and Users to the Reviews.

-The Movie table will have columns for:
-- Id
-- Title
-- Year - Movie Released
-- Genre
-- Director

-The User table will have columns for:
-- Id
-- name

-The Review table will have columns for:
-- id
-- Title
-- Movie
-- User
-- Content
-- Rating

 The API must include routes enabling user to:

 - View all movies